 Institutional Review Boards

-Data presentation (including data visualisations and the use of dashboards and other data presentation tools and software).

-Repackaging data for specific target audiences and tasks.
+Data presentation (including data visualisations and the use of dashboards and other data presentation tools and software)Repackaging data for specific target audiences and tasks

 Example of a well organised CLM programme

 ITPC Treatment Observatories

 In West and Central Africa, 48% of people living with HIV are aware of their status, 40% are accessing antiretroviral therapy (ART), and 29% are virally suppressed.
 Progress towards universal treatment access is stymied by a range of diverse challenges, including drug stockouts, weak health systems, human rights barriers, and low quality of care.
 In February 2017, the International Treatment Preparedness Coalition (ITPC) established a regional community treatment observatory in West Africa to increase accountability for the UNAIDS 90-90-90 targets — _ambitious global goals for the scale-up of testing, treatment and adherence.